mosse-security/mcsi-library/docs/articles/2022/05/dns-enumeration-using-zone-transfer/dns-enumeration-using-zone-transfer.md

 # DNS enumeration using zone transfer

-DNS enumeration is the process of identifying all DNS servers and records for a specific domain.
-This information can identify potential security flaws such as unprotected DNS servers and zone transfers.
-DNS enumeration can also be used to collect information about a target company, such as identifying email and web servers.
+DNS enumeration is the process of identifying DNS servers and their corresponding records for a given domain.
+This can be useful in a number of ways, such as identifying potential targets for attacks, misconfigured DNS servers, or simply for reconnaissance purposes.
+One common method of DNS enumeration is zone transfer, which is used to replicate DNS records from one DNS server to another.
+This blog post will introduce the concept of DNS enumeration and demonstrate how zone transfers can be used to enumerate DNS records.

 ## What is DNS zone transfer?